WorklifeBarometer/API/Documentation/Index.md

 # Howdy API Documentation
-> These pages contains samples and specifications on how to integrate Howdy with HR-systems in order to main employee data
+> These pages contains samples and specifications on how to integrate Howdy with HR-systems in order to maintain employee data

 ## Endpoints